-Irish immigration to America 1846 to the early 20th century
+Irish immigration to America after 1846 was predominantly

 At this time, when famine was raging in Ireland, Irish immigration to America came from two directions: by transatlantic voyage to the East Coast Ports (primarily Boston and New York) or by land or sea from Canada, then called British North America.